RecursiveFunct/Classroom-Timer/README.md

 # Classroom Timer App

 Simple timer app / clock made with Python and tkinter in freetime.
-Aim to use as a break timer.
+Exercise to learn Tkinter package.